Houba! On the Trail of the Marsupilami: Plot

-Pablito soon meets the Marsupilami and discovers that it had a mate and a nest of eggs.
-Suddenly, the nest is torn down by the Palombian soldiers and the Marsupilami is struck by a tranquilizer dart by Caporal.
+Pablito soon meets Marsupilami and discovers that he had a mate and a nest of eggs.
+Suddenly, the nest is torn down by the Palombian soldiers and Marsupilami is struck by a tranquilizer dart by Caporal.
 Hermoso, who has given himself the title General, finds more orchids, but also discovers the eggs.
 Pablito tries to stop them, but Dan bumps into him and they are both knocked out.
-He places both in an incubator at his presidential palace and gives the Marsupilami to Caporal, seeing no use for it anymore.
+He places both in an incubator at his presidential palace and gives Marsupilami to Caporal, seeing no use for it anymore.

 Back in prison, the two find General Pochero, who manages to give in and escapes using a secret exit, arriving at the palace.
 Because Pochero enjoys hearing Celine Dion's "I'm Alive", he disguises himself as a woman, using the costumes of his mannequins, and distracts the Palombian soldiers, giving Pablito and Dan the chance to steal the orchids, eggs and a limousine before returning to Chiquito.
-Caporal is knocked out by the Marsupilami and it escapes after the eggs.
+Caporal is knocked out by Marsupilami and he escapes after the eggs.
 Hermoso discovers that the orchids and eggs were stolen, and furiously takes off in a military jeep after the trio.

-Dan makes it to TV Palombia, and begins the show by explaining the Marsupilami's existence.
-Pablito comes to his aid, after his video tape is missing, but realizes that he had accidentally erased the video; the Marsupilami arrives to take its eggs, revealing itself on TV.
-Suddenly, Hermoso runs through the room with the jeep and nearly kills the Marsupilami for its eggs, but the potion wears off and Hermoso shifts to an infant after drinking too much serum to regain his youth.
-Pablito is forgiven by his children, and the Marsupilami is securely returned to its home in the jungle, with the now-hatched babies with its new parents.
+Dan makes it to TV Palombia, and begins the show by explaining Marsupilami's existence.
+Pablito comes to his aid, after his video tape is missing, but realizes that he had accidentally erased the video; Marsupilami arrives to take his eggs, revealing himself on TV.
+Suddenly, Hermoso runs through the room with the jeep and nearly kills Marsupilami for his eggs, but the potion wears off and Hermoso shifts to an infant after drinking too much serum to regain his youth.
+Pablito is forgiven by his children, and Marsupilami is securely returned to his home in the jungle, with the now-hatched babies with his new parents.